It’s not a matter of if, but when a

-What is Myelofibrosis with Thrombocytopenia?
+What is MF with Thrombocytopenia?

 ~25% are already thrombocytopenic at presentation3*

-~70% will be thrombocytopenic at some point during their disease4†
+~70% will be thrombocytopenic at some

-• *In a retrospective cohort analysis (1984-2015) of 1269 patients, 25% had platelets <50-100 (× 109/L).3
+• *In a retrospective cohort analysis (1984-2015) of 1269 patients with MF and thrombocytopenia, 25% had moderate to severe thrombocytopenia (plt ≤100 x 109/L).3

-• Based on 807 physicians from 12 countries (60% EU, 25% US, 15% ex-US/EU) who completed surveys between April 2017 to June 2018.
+• Based on a retrospective study of 807 physicians from 12 countries (60% EU, 25% US, 15% ex-US/EU) who completed surveys between April 2017 to June 2018, 54% from academic centers and 46% from community-based centers.
 There were approximately 18,000 patients with MF in the US and 24,000 in the EU.4

 DATA FROM A PROSPECTIVE ANALYSIS